Thursday, January 28th 2021, 6:00 am - Thirty-five years ago, the Space Shuttle Challenger was lost due to extreme weather. Here's how.

 Long icicles hang off Challenger's launch tower (left), and some components were heavily iced over (right).
 Credit: NASA

 Ice on the launch tower is not necessarily a problem for a launch, though.
-With the launch delayed to allow temperatures to warm with sunrise, they managed to climb above freezing by the 11:37 a.m. launch time, although only around 2°C above, and ground crews were able to address any direct problems from ice build-up.
+With the launch delayed to allow temperatures to warm with sunrise, the mercury managed to climb above freezing by the 11:37 a.m. launch time.
+It was only around 2°C above freezing, but ground crews were able to address any direct problems from ice build-up.

-However, it was specifically the effect the cold had on the O-ring on the right solid rocket booster - the one that was still in shadow as the Sun rose, and thus did not benefit from direct sunlight to warm up prior to launch - that was the problem.
+However, it turned out the real problem was specifically the effect the cold had on the O-ring on the right solid rocket booster.
+This booster remained in the shuttle and external fuel tank's shadow as the Sun rose and thus did not benefit from direct sunlight to warm up before launch.

-According to the accident investigation, a "warm O-ring that has been compressed will return to its original shape much quicker than will a cold O-ring when compression is relieved," and a "compressed O-ring at 75 degrees Fahrenheit is five times more responsive in returning to its uncompressed shape than a cold O-ring at 30 degrees Fahrenheit."
-For reference, 75°F = 23.9°C, while 30°F = -1.1°C.
+According to the accident investigation, a "warm O-ring that has been compressed will return to its original shape much quicker than will a cold O-ring when compression is relieved."
+Also, a "compressed O-ring at 75 degrees Fahrenheit is five times more responsive in returning to its uncompressed shape than a cold O-ring at 30 degrees Fahrenheit."
+For reference, 75°F is 23.9°C, while 30°F is -1.1°C.

 Thus, the cold that seeped into the O-rings during that chilly overnight caused them to stiffen and become less responsive, and therefore less capable of doing their job.

-When Challenger lifted off the pad and rose into the sky, the cold O-ring was not able to respond fast enough to the stresses exerted on the right solid rocket booster.
-This opened up gaps between the two parts, allowing hot exhaust gases to escape.
-Usually, these hot gases will cause the O-ring to expand more, forming a tighter seal and thus limiting any danger.
-In this case, though, the cold weather slowed the O-ring's responsiveness, allowing more gases to escape through the joint, for a longer period of time, vaporizing much of the O-ring in the process.
+When Challenger lifted off the pad and rose into the sky, the cold O-rings on the right solid rocket booster could not respond fast enough to the stresses exerted on the booster.
+This opened up gaps between the lower sections, allowing hot exhaust gases to escape.
+Usually, these hot gases will cause the O-ring to expand more, forming a tighter seal and limiting any danger.
+In this case, though, the cold weather slowed the O-ring's responsiveness, allowing more gases to escape through the joint for a longer period of time, vaporizing much of the O-ring in the process.

 This recovered piece of the booster shows the melted rubber from the O-ring (left) and the hole burned through the booster by the escaping exhaust gases (right).
 Credit: NASA

-If that had been the only problem encountered by the shuttle, the mission would likely have still made it to space safely.
+Surprisingly, if that had been the only problem the shuttle encountered, the mission would likely have still made it to space safely.

 According to the NASA report, the very by-products of the burning rocket fuel and vaporizing O-ring combined to form a reasonably strong seal between the two solid booster sections.
 Thus, it stopped the leak.